-Here are some tips on how to keep fit and spend your free time in Sofia.
+Here are just some suggestions on how to spend your free time in Sofia.

 - For the Kids